GETTING BACK TO NATURE

 It’s time to relax and kick your feet up - let us recommend the Rose City Special cocktail at Liam’s!
 Stay in Liam’s Lounge and Cheese Shoppe for a small plate dinner, or make a reservation for the dining room and enjoy their delicious local fare, including local game and farm raised greens.

 The next day, wake up bright and early!
 Load the bikes, then head off to Hubs & Hops for an early morning bike ride.
 The Saturday Clay Road Bike Ride kicks off at 8 am and offers routes from 10-100 miles on paved roads, unpaved roads and lovely canopy dirt roads around and through plantation land.
 Join the group of locals and other visitors who love to ride as much as you do.

 You’ve worked up a sweat - time to break for lunch!
 Downtown Thomasville features delicious restaurants of all types to please any palate.
-Walk over to Empire Bagel for sandwiches, salads and more.
-Or stroll over to Kickstand Tacos for delicious street tacos and queso.
+Walk over to The Scoop for sandwiches, salads and more.
+Or stroll over to The Kickstand for delicious handmade street tacos and queso.
 Want to sit outdoors with your four-legged friend, then we have several locations to dine al-fresco such as Savannah Moon and George and Louie’s Restaurant.

 While you’re downtown, ride your bikes over to the Big Oak to have your picture taken beside one of Thomasville’s most iconic landmarks.
 The Big Oak is 335 years old and to make the most of your visit, have your photo taken using the camera located across the street.
 You can then download the photo to share and save.